ThatStella7922/make_and_flash_logo/README.md

 Instructions and more are in the README.

 ### Usage
-Download `make_and_flash_logo-v1.1.zip` from releases, then unzip it and open the README inside.
+Download the latest version from [Releases](https://github.com/ThatsNiceGuy/make_and_flash_logo/releases), then unzip it and open the README inside.

 ### Updates
 No updating mechanism is implemented.
 You can check the releases page for new versions.